Travel Updates from Burbank

-We look forward to welcoming you back to Burbank!
+We are excited to welcome you back to Burbank!
 Our hotels, neighborhoods, restaurants, and attractions are ready when you are.
+Indoor masking is now strongly recommended, but not required, for vaccinated and unvaccinated individuals in public settings and businesses.
 Thank you for your patience as we continue to navigate through the rapidly changing conditions in place to keep us all safe and healthy.

 What To Know Before Visiting

-- Our hotels are implementing new health and safety protocols with staff and guests to ensure your visit is a great one.
+- All of our 18 hotels are open and have implemented the latest health and safety protocols for staff and guests to ensure your visit is a great one.
 Most have also allowed for travel flexibility with free cancellation.
 Check out each hotel’s site for more details.
 See all Burbank hotels.

-- Enjoy the California sunshine with outdoor recreation, just remember to wear your mask and stay 6 feet away from others.
+- Enjoy the California sunshine with outdoor recreation!
 Currently open:

 - Stough Canyon Hiking Trail